Updated: August 23, 2023

 - EMA data.
 We store your LifePak and EMA data (prompts and responses) for you.

 - Other data you intentionally share.
 We may collect your personal information or data if you submit it to us in other contexts.
-For example, if you provide us with a testimonial, or participate in a LifeData contest.
+For example, if you provide us with a testimonial, or participate in a LifeData contest or survey.

 - We safeguard your respondents’ email addresses.
 Rest assured, LifeData will not email your LifePak respondents except at your direction.
 We definitely don’t sell those email addresses to any third parties.